Can birth parents change their minds?

 Consider what’s best for you and your baby.
 Don’t consider the fact that you’ve accepted money.

+When you ask can birth parents change their mind, you seem to be asking in the context of financial assistance.
 You might feel bad about accepting money and then changing your mind about the adoption.
 I think it makes sense that you’d feel bad about it, but I also think that you were put in a tough position when the agency offered you this assistance.
 It is almost too tempting for a pregnant woman in crisis to accept financial assistance.
 These same women might later feel pressured to give their babies up for adoption.
 You should consider only what is best for you and your baby when choosing adoption.
 The money you’ve accepted should not be a consideration.

 The parents you have chosen will recover from the loss if you choose to parent.
 You might not recover from the loss of your child.
 Put yourself and your child first.